 Lysol contains a powerful disinfectant that can eliminate even some of the most stubborn germs and bacteria.
 It can be used on a wide range of surfaces in your home, including countertops, doorknobs, and kitchen floors.

-But perhaps one of the most important applications for Lysol is removing it from wood surfaces.
+However, perhaps one of the most important applications of Lysol is removing it from wood surfaces.
 Because wood furnishing can be porous, it can easily trap dirt and bacteria deep inside its pores.
 To prevent this buildup, it’s important to regularly remove all traces of Lysol from these surfaces using either a damp cloth or rags soaked in warm, soapy water.

 By taking these steps, you ensure that your home remains smelling clean and fresh, but you also reduce the risk of exposure to harmful germs and other pollutants in your indoor spaces.